 Originally, there were only two projects planned.
-One project was to be initiated in Hanoi, directed principally at the Vietnam National Symphony Orchestra, involving expertise promoting the development and professional development of the orchestra.
+One project was to be initiated in Hanoi, directed principally at the Vietnam National Symphony Orchestra, involving expertise towards the development and professional development of the orchestra.
 Another project was to be initiated in HCMC, principally with the aim of strengthening the city's music education situation with the assistance of Norwegian and Norwegian-financed staff, resources and infrastructure.
 In addition to these main projects we aimed at initiating smaller-scale projects at the music conservatory in Hanoi and in the orchestra at HCMC.
-However, all these projects have developed into self-contained and complex structures, whereby each institutional partner has established links with various other partners, resulting from the discussions with the project originally intended to be an institutionto-institution project, the support is in many ways directed to individual users, and we encourage the individual responsibility of the project within the frame of the institutions.
+However, all these projects have developed into self-contained and complex structures, whereby each institutional partner has established links with various other partners, resulting from the discussions with the project management when unveiling reasons for cross-collaboration.
+Although the project originally intended to be an institution-to-institution project, the support is in many ways directed to individual users, and we encourage the individual responsibility of the project within the frame of the institutions.